 - The service area business, where business reaches the customers

-The pop-up shops are mobile and can personalize their services and products in a way that appeals to the specific section of buyers.
+The pop-up shops are mobile and can personalize their services and products to appeal to a specific section of buyers.
 Sometimes, people think these businesses are temporary.
 The truth is pop-up shops are legitimate, and Google still has no simple way to help you locate these stores.

 Delving into the problem

-There are a few problems which stop Google from offering a correct GMB page.
+There are a few problems that stop Google from offering a correct GMB page.